mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 ## Usage with row grouping

-When the row grouping is enabled, the aggregated values will be displayed
+When the row grouping is enabled, the aggregated values will be displayed in two places:

-1. On the top-level footer - like without row grouping, the grid will add a top-level footer to aggregate all the rows
+1. On the grouping rows - the grid will display each group aggregated value on its grouping row

-2. On the grouping rows - the grid will display each group aggregated value on its grouping row
+2. On the top-level footer - the grid will add a top-level footer to aggregate all the rows, as it would with a flat row list

 {{"demo": "AggregationRowGrouping.js", "bg": "inline", "defaultCodeOpen": false}}